Alwin42/Project_100/DoNotes/README.md

 - Automatically save your tasks in your browser using local storage, so your data stays safe even after refreshing or closing the page.

 ### 🎨 UI
-- Clean and intuitive user interface
+- Clean and intuitive user interface.
-- Responsive design for mobile and desktop
+- Simple and easy to use.
-- Visual distinction between Notes and To-Do sections
+- Visual distinction between Notes ,To-Do sections and a Calender.

 ---
 # Clone the repository: